JasonWaataja/CodLic/README.md

 every file in a directory and will probably return an error when it cannot find the comment type for a file.
 One of the easiest options to use is `--auto-detect-comment-type` which does a lookup on some preset filetypes.
-You can specify individual comment languages with the `--comment-language` to specify one of the presets, such as `c` or `lisp`.
+You can specify individual comment languages with the `--comment-language` option to specify one of the presets, such as `c` or `lisp`.
 You can also use custom comment types, such as python style with `--single-comment-string '#'` or C with `--opening-comment-string "/*"`, `--closing-comment-string " */"`, and